 Under a long-term lease, the occupier is entitled to live in the property for a specified period pursuant to the lease (commonly 99 years).
 The property developer maintains ownership of the property, but the lease can be transferred by the occupier.
 Beyond the lease agreement, a ‘service agreement’ sets out the terms and conditions regarding the services provided.
 Long-term leases usually call for a trustee company to be appointed to take care of the financial aspects whilst a manager is appointed for day-to-day village management.

-Under a license, the property developer again maintains ownership of the property but the occupier provides a long-term loan or donation in return for the right to occupy the property.
+Under a license, the property developer again maintains ownership of the property, but the occupier provides a long-term loan or donation in return for the right to occupy the property.
 This is a more cost-effective approach as the cost of entry is substantially lower.
-The downside to this approach is forgoing the benefit of capital gains the property attracts as the market matures.
+The downside however is forgoing the benefit of capital gains that the property might attract as the market matures.

-Strata Title Ownership is the most secure form of occupation with the added benefit of body corporate membership, granting certain rights to contribute to the management of the retirement village.
-The downside to this approach is a higher cost of entry due to stamp duty on the purchase, however, the advantage is accruing capital gains on the property as the market further matures.
+Strata title ownership is the most secure form of occupation with the added benefit of body corporate membership, granting certain rights to contribute to the management of the retirement village.
+The downside to this arrangement is a higher cost of entry due to stamp duty on the purchase, however, the advantage is accruing capital gains on the property as the market matures.

 Choosing a retirement village

 The key decision-making usually starts with learning about the options available and understanding the legal and financial obligations that come with each.
 Once you have an idea of what is available in the area and price range you are looking for, start considering the legal and financial issues that go with the more emotional part of the process.